 - If you’re using a facemask, place it over your mouth and nose

-If you’re using your nebuliser more than prescribed, make an appointment to see your specialist team or GP as soon as possible.
-Be honest about how often you’re using the nebuliser so they can review the combination of medicines you’re taking.
+And if you’re using your nebuliser more than prescribed, make an appointment to see your specialist team or GP as soon as possible.